TJCoding/Pitie_Image_Colour_Transfer/README.md

 It provides results which are comparable to, if not superior to, those provided by the 'Ruggedised Xiao' method.
 (see https://github.com/TJCoding/Ruggedised-Image-Colour-Transfer)

+Further information is provided [here](Documents/Background%20Discussion.pdf) in the Documents folder.

 #
 #

 ![Composite of Flower Image: Inputs and Outputs](Documents/Images/Composite.jpg?raw=true)